Wait for Me (2023 film): Release

 The film premiered on 12 March 2023 at the Manchester Film Festival in the UK where Keith Farrell won the Best Director award.
-An the back of the films success at Manchester, Screen Daily announced that film had picked up a distribution deal in the UK.
+On the back of the film's success at Manchester, Screen Daily announced that film had picked up a distribution deal in the UK.
 The film was released in UK and Irish cinemas on 2 June 2023.

 Critical reception

 Matt Looker from Total Film awarded the film three out of five stars and described the film as "a poignant – if slightly contrived – tale about determination, responsibility and facing your demons"."
 The People's Movies, gave the film four stars out of five and praised the "myriad of great performances" from the cast.
 While praising the performance of Aaron Cobham, "The Irish News" found the film a "grim grind" but with "decent performances to enjoy too".
 "The Guardian", awarded it two stars but praised Karen Hassan for her "terrific screen presence".
 The "RTÉ Guide" gave the film four stars describing it as a "very impressive feature debut."